 Villarreal closed the session with his talk, “Challenging Stereotypes in a Patriarchal World: Clorinda Matto de Turner and Rosario Castellanos,” which explored how two influential feminist Latin American writers, Clorinda Matto de Turner and Rosario Castellanos, defied the roles placed upon women by patriarchal paradigms that dominated most of Latin America’s modern history.
 Comparing essays by each writer, Villarreal explained that while Matto de Turner emphasized the role of education for women while still supporting the traditional roles of women as caretakers, wives, and mothers, Castellanos completely renounced these roles especially in regards to marriage to advocate general gender equality.

 Submitted by Assistant Professor of World Languages Elizabeth Osborne, Ph.D.

 Pilot Program Helps Faculty Improve Teaching and Saves Students Money

 What if students didn’t have to worry about the significant expense of textbooks, but still had access to important academic resources to help them learn?
-A pilot program encompassing 10 classes this spring semester hopes to answer that question.
-The results could help change attitudes about traditional academic resources, while saving students thousands of dollars in textbook . . .
+A pilot program encompassing 10 classes . . .